Snowflake-Labs/sfquickstarts/site/sfguides/src/deploying_custom_models_to_snowflake_model_registry/deploying_custom_models_to_snowflake_model_registry.md

 ### What is Snowpark ML?

-[Snowpark ML](https://docs.snowflake.com/en/developer-guide/snowpark-ml/index) includes the Python library and underlying infrastructure for end-to-end ML workflows in Snowflake.
-With Snowpark ML, data scientists and ML engineers can use familiar Python frameworks for preprocessing, feature engineering, and training models that can be managed entirely in Snowflake without any data movement, silos or governance trade-offs.
-Snowpark ML has 2 components: Snowpark ML Modeling for model development and Snowpark ML Operations including the Snowpark Model Registry for model management and batch inference.
+[Snowflake ML](https://docs.snowflake.com/en/developer-guide/snowpark-ml/overview) is the integrated set of capabilities for end-to-end machine learning in a single platform on top of your governed data.
+Snowflake ML can be used for fully custom and out-of-the-box workflows.
+For ready-to-use ML, analysts can use [ML Functions](https://docs.snowflake.com/en/guides-overview-ml-functions) to shorten development time or democratize ML across your organization with SQL from Studio, our no-code user interface.
+For custom ML, data scientists and ML engineers can easily and securely develop and productionize scalable features and models without any data movement, silos or governance tradeoffs.

 ![snowpark_ml_overview](assets/snowpark_ml_overview.png)